What are Antioxidants?

 break down and use them.

-Antioxidants are not very effective working on their own, they need the
+And antioxidants are not very effective working on their own, they will need the

 Return to Antioxidant Rich Foods